adobe/helix-importer-ui/importer-guidelines.md

 Some advanced patterns to cover more advanced edge cases.
 ### preprocess

 In the `import.js` file, you can define the `preprocess` function: it will be called before any processing done by the importer.
 The importer is doing a cleanup of the DOM to remove some edge cases that cause issues.
-It also removes the `<script>` tags and accessing them might be useful.
+For example, the importer removes the `<script>` tags but you might need to extract some info from one of those `<script>` (like a JSON object).

 ```js
   preprocess: ({ document, url, html, params }) => {